 |Key Market Drivers||

-The increasing use of renewable energy sources to lead the enhancement of grid development projects, including DCS and microgrids technologies are the main factors of the market.
+By increasing use of renewable energy sources to lead the enhancement of grid development projects, demand for clean energy including DCS and microgrids technologies are the main growth factors of the DCS market.

 Asia-Pacific, North America, Europe, the Middle East & Africa, and South America are the main regions gaining the most of the market.